martinreimer/FAU-StudOn-Service/readme.md

 - Get notifications when new courses are available or when registration opens.
 - Discover courses through recommendations based on their search queries.

-This project originated during the **"Programming with LLMs"** course at the Pattern Recognition Lab, FAU, with a focus on leveraging AI for planning, implementation, and database design.
+This project originated during the **"SS2023 Programming with LLMs Seminar"** at the Pattern Recognition Lab.

 ## Table of Contents